matomo-org/developer-documentation/docs/3.x/tracking-javascript.md

 Matomo provides a mechanism to manage your user's consent.
 You can require that users consent before you track any of their actions, disable tracking for users that do not consent, and re-enable tracking for those that consent later.

 *   `requireConsent()` - By default the Matomo tracker assumes consent to tracking.
 To change this behavior so nothing is tracked until a user consents, you must call `requireConsent`.
 *   `setConsentGiven()` - Marks that the current user has consented.
 The consent is one-time only, so in a subsequent browser session, the user will have to consent again.
-To remember consent, see the below method.
+To remember consent, see the method below: `rememberConsentGiven`.
-*   `rememberConsentGiven(hoursToExpire)` - Marks that the current user has consented, and remembers this consent through a browser cookie.
+*   `rememberConsentGiven( hoursToExpire )` - Marks that the current user has consented, and remembers this consent through a browser cookie.
 The next time the user visits the site, Matomo will remember that they consented, and track them.
-If you call this method, you do not need to all `setConsentGiven`.
+If you call this method, you do not need to call `setConsentGiven`.
 *   `forgetConsentGiven()` - Removes a user's consent, both if the consent was one-time only and if the consent was remembered.
 After calling this method, the user will have to consent again in order to be tracked.

 You can use these methods to build your own consent form/pages.
+[Learn more about asking for consent.](https://developer.matomo.org/guides/tracking-javascript-guide#asking-for-consent)

 ### Configuration of Tracking Cookies